Help save Coul Links

 How is Coul Links under threat?

-A planning application has been submitted to Highland Council to build a new golf course on Coul Links.
+A planning application has been approved by Highland Council to build a new golf course on Coul Links.

 The network of fairways, manicured greens and footpaths would fragment the rare dune environment.
 Wildlife will no longer be able to move freely within and between habitats and fragmented plant populations would be threatened by genetic isolation.
 Increased human activity across the site is likely to scare off many of the birds and animals currently using the site.